jh3nd3rs0n/jargyle/README.md

 ## 1. News

+-   2021-01-21: Jargyle 1.0.1 is released
 -   2021-01-20: Jargyle 1.0.0 is released

 ## 2. Release Notes

 ### 2. 1.
+Jargyle 1.0.1 Release Notes

+-   Address of client is allowed or blocked before any special connection is made to the client.
+-   Other minor improvements.

+### 2. 2.
 Jargyle 1.0.0 Release Notes

-First release of Jargyle
+-   First release of Jargyle

 ## 3. Requirements